-- (14) annual limitations on cost sharing; - (15) child-only plan offerings in the individual market; - (16) minimum benefit requirements for catastrophic plans; - (17) health insurance premium rates; - (18) coverage for individuals participating in approved clinical trials;

-(19) contract requirements for stand-alone dental plans sold on the Maryland Health Benefit Exchange;

-- (20) guaranteed availability of coverage; - (21) prescription drug benefit requirements; and - (22) preventive and wellness services and chronic disease management.

-(b) (C) The provisions of subsection (a) of this section do not apply to coverage for excepted benefits, as defined in 45 C.F.R.
-146.145.

-(c) (D) The Commissioner may enforce this section under any applicable provisions of this article. $\frac{1}{2}$
+- (14) annual limitations on cost sharing; - (15) child-only plan offerings in the individual market; - (16) minimum benefit requirements for catastrophic plans; - (17) health insurance premium rates; - (18) coverage for individuals participating in approved clinical trials; - (19) contract requirements for stand-alone dental plans sold on the Maryland Health Benefit Exchange; - (20) guaranteed availability of coverage; - (21) prescription drug benefit requirements; and - (22) preventive and wellness services and chronic disease management. - (b) (C) The provisions of subsection (a) of this section do not apply to coverage for excepted benefits, as defined in 45 C.F.R. § 146.145. - (e) (D) The Commissioner may enforce this section under any applicable provisions of this article.